Most aches and pains aren't a sign of something serious, but certain symptoms should be checked out. See a doctor if you feel any of these things:

 Don't wait to see a doctor.
 Call 911.
 If you get a clot-buster drug within 4.5 hours of your first symptom, you can lower your risk of long-term disability from stroke.

 When it comes to chest pain, it's better to be safe than sorry.

 "Any chest pain, especially accompanied by sweating, pressure, shortness of breath, or nausea, should be evaluated by a medical professional right away," says Shilpi Agarwal, MD, with One Medical Group in Washington, DC.

-Chest pain or pressure can be a sign of heart disease or a heart attack, particularly if you feel it after being active.
-It may also mean that you have a blood clot moving into your lung, Teitelbaum says.
+Chest pain or pressure can be a sign of heart disease or a heart attack, particularly if you feel it during exertion or while being active.
+Or, chest pain may mean problems other than with your heart; for example, you have another serious condition, such as a blood clot moving into your lung, Teitelbaum says.